ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 bool const isEdgeValid = ctx.IsElement(arcAddr);
 ```

+!!! note
-> Note: You can check if specified sc-address is not empty calling from this sc-address object method `IsValid`.
+    You can check if specified sc-address is not empty calling from this sc-address object method `IsValid`.
-> But it is preferable to use `IsElement`, it checks if provided sc-address exists and valid in sc-memory.
+    But it is preferable to use `IsElement`, it checks if provided sc-address exists and valid in sc-memory.

 ### **GetElementType**